One of the major choices facing any company evaluating ERP software is what type of deployment model you will choose.

 Cloud – Using a Software-as-a-Service (Cloud) subscription model, you do not have to purchase any licenses or infrastructure.
 The only cost is an annual fee for the cloud services, which include servers, network and software all maintained by the cloud provider.

 Deciding which of these options to choose largely depends on the state of your company and the direction you want your organization to take in the future.

 If you already have the infrastructure in place and plan on keeping it, it might make sense to do an on-premises deployment.
 Or if you have limited internet connectivity, on-premises is still the best option.

-If you have the infrastructure but find it difficult to maintain and maybe need to scale back your IT staff, a hosted solution will allow you to keep your current software and licenses while using someone else’s servers and network.
+If you find it difficult to maintain your infrastructure, a hosted solution will allow you to keep your current software and licenses.
+And you will be using someone else’s servers and network.

 If you have neither infrastructure nor the money or desire to purchase any (or upgrade your current systems), the cloud just makes sense.